Remote Work & New Challenges for Managers and Leaders

 Skills such as creating an environment of achievement coupled with an environment of shared focus are more important than ever.
 Communication technologies must be leveraged and communication skills mastered to promote effective communications across the organization.
 Leadership development, on-boarding, and understanding leadership styles are all critical when it comes to understanding and leading the workforce — remote and co-located.
 Virtual team leaders are certainly affected as are managers and leaders at all levels whether supporting virtual work or not.

-Challenge 2: Better Supporting Performance
+Challenge 2: Providing Performance Support

 Finding better ways to support performance by encouraging experimentation, timely feedback, and support for moving forward.